-The Counselling Service is here to help you address personal or emotional problems that can impact your time at Hayward and help you realise your full academic and personal potential through a focussed and brief therapy.
+The Counselling Service is here to support you with personal or emotional challenges that may impact your experience at Hayward University, helping you to realize your academic and personal potential through focused, brief therapy.

-To request an appointment, contact the Counselling Service in person, by phone or email.
-After you have made this initial contact, you will be sent a pre-appointment form to complete.
-You will also receive information about the service and what to expect from an assessment, please do read this.
+To book an appointment, contact the Counselling Service in person, by phone, or via email.
+After your initial contact, you’ll receive a pre-appointment form and information about the service, including what to expect from an assessment—please review this material.

 The pre-appointment form has the following two parts:

-Part 1: Briefly summarize the problem(s) bringing you to counselling, along with some background information.
-If you do not feel able to complete Part 1, please let the Service know.
-It is hoped that you are able to complete the form, but it should not be a barrier to accessing counselling.
+Part 1: Briefly outline the problem(s) bringing you to counselling, along with background information.
+If completing Part 1 feels difficult, let the Service know.
+While helpful, it’s not mandatory for accessing support.

 Waiting times